What Is Drug Addiction?

 Addiction is a disease of brain motivation, reward and memory.
 Addiction affects a person’s impulses, conditioning them to engage in and repeat certain destructive behaviors despite known negative health, financial, emotional and social effects.
 The good news is although the illness is chronic it can be treated.

 - An inability to abstain from a behavior consistently

 - Behavioral control impairment

 - Experiencing intense cravings for rewards

 - Little or no recognition for the person’s own problem

 - Dysfunctional emotional responses

 There are two main kinds of addiction — substance addiction and process addiction.
-Substance addicts compulsively use substances such as alcohol, tobacco and illicit drugs to fulfill their cravings for reward.
+Teens who are struggling with addiction compulsively use substances such as alcohol, tobacco and illicit drugs to fulfill their cravings for a reward.
 Process addicts repeatedly engage in certain behaviors, such as gambling or shopping, to satisfy these reward cravings.

-Addiction is a physical and psychological condition.
-While many drugs chemically alter the brain’s reward system, addiction is also characterized by intense cravings and impaired behavioral control that often cause sober addicts to relapse into their addiction.
+Addiction is also a physical and psychological condition.
+While many drugs chemically alter the brain’s reward system, addiction is also characterized by intense cravings and impaired behavioral control that often cause teens in recovery to relapse.